Crystal Castles: 2015–2016: Arrival of Edith Frances and Amnesty (I)

 On April 16, 2015, Ethan Kath released a new Crystal Castles track, "Frail", featuring a new vocalist named Edith Frances.
 The song was accompanied with a caption by Kath, wishing Glass well but stating that she did not appear on the band's well-known songs.
 The caption was soon removed, but Glass responded by calling Kath's statement "manipulative" and said she helped shaped the band's aesthetic from the very beginning.
 On July 2, 2015, another new song, "Deicide", was released.
 Crystal Castles' first live performance with the new vocalist was on November 27 at Soundswild Festival in Johannesburg, South Africa.

-The band played two sold-out shows at London's Electrowerkz on February 23–24, 2016 and soon followed this with a U.S. Festival Tour during Spring 2016.
+The band played two sold-out shows at London's Electrowerkz on February 23–24, 2016, and soon followed this with a U.S. Festival Tour during Spring 2016.
 They were included in the announced lineup for the 79 Cents event at SXSW, a concert showcase organized by Tumblr to highlight women's income disparity.
-In an interview with The Verge, Glass stated her opinion that Kath wasn't a suitable person to be performing at a feminism-centric event.
+In an interview with The Verge, Glass stated her opinion that Kath was not a suitable person to be performing at a feminism-centric event.
 Shortly after, the band was removed from the lineup.

 In July 2016 they released the single "Char" and announced the twelve-track album Amnesty (I) set for release on August 19 through Fiction Records.
 Also announced was a world tour starting in September 2016, including their first appearance in Hong Kong at the Clockenflap Festival on November 27, 2016.

-2017: Planned fifth album, allegations from Glass and fallout
+2017: Planned fifth album, allegations from Glass and cancelled tour dates

-Crystal Castles reportedly confirmed in May 2017 that a followup album, Amnesty (II), was in the works.
+In 2017 a followup album, Amnesty (II), was in the works.
 Following the success of their world tour, a North American leg was also announced for 2017.

 On October 24, 2017, Glass published an official statement that detailed events of Kath subjecting her to sexual, physical and mental abuse during her time in Crystal Castles.
-She alleged that these patterns of abuse began when she started recording with Kath and continued to escalate until her decision to leave the band.
-Kath publicly denied the allegations, but the band cancelled the rest of their North American tour in light of Glass's accusations.
+She alleged that these patterns of abuse began when she started recording with Kath and continued to escalate until her eventual departure from Crystal Castles.
+Kath responded the same day in a statement issued to Pitchfork through his attorney, where he called the accusations "pure fiction" and said he was consulting with his lawyers as to his legal options.
+However the band cancelled the rest of their North American tour in light of Glass's accusations.

+2017–present: Inactivity and further sexual misconduct accusations

 Crystal Castles has since been inactive, having not released any new material, performed any concerts, or even provided any updates on its own status since prematurely ending their tour.
 It was revealed after Glass' accusations that the band's longtime manager James Sandom no longer worked with the group.
-Glass later disavowed her work with Crystal Castles and asked fans to cease their support of the band.
+Kath sued Glass for defamation, but his suit was dismissed by the court.
+On December 21, 2017, Police Constable Allyson Douglas-Cook of the Toronto Police Service confirmed that Kath (real name Palmieri) was the subject of a currently open Sex Crimes unit investigation.